-Egalitarianism - Wikipedia Egalitarianism is a major principle of both classical liberalism with its equality of rights, and redistributive left-wing politics with its stress on economic equality
+Egalitarianism - Wikipedia Egalitarianism is a major principle of both classical liberalism with its equality of rights, and redistributive left-wing politics with its stress on equality of outcome

 Egalitarianism (Stanford Encyclopedia of Philosophy) At the most fundamental level, egalitarianism is grounded in moral equality, also known as basic equality —the idea that humans have equal moral worth and all count the same